 Some adult help may be required, but for those technologically capable, this activity can be done especially by high school kids with minimal adult involvement!

 HOW IT MAKES A DIFFERENCE

 Did you know last year 30,000 dogs were taken into Los Angeles shelters?
 Education is critical to addressing the companion animal overpopulation problem and empowering people of all ages to make an immediate impact on the community.
-In making a PSA (public service announcement) that helps provide that education, you are helping solve this important problem!
+In making a video that helps provide that education, you are helping solve this important problem!

 Be a voice for those who can't speak for themselves - educate your community about humane animal treatment and how to make an immediate impact on the homeless animal overpopulation problem!